jyeany/word-guessing-game/README.md

 ## Overview
 Simple word guessing game built using Qt6.
 Created to experiment with Qt6 development and deployment.
+The web assembly deployment can be started using the link below.

 Play the game: [Click to Start](https://jyeany.github.io/word-guessing-game/)